- BFF Home

 2) The powerful grace of God at work in a Christian

-This is our main discussion.
 We have an almost unbelievable 46 verses to bring together in one session together today.
 You might ask, “Why did Paul speak so long on this topic?”
+(Maybe he thought he had an eternity to speak!)
 We perhaps would think that if he did speak so long that he would speak longer on its historicity.
 But he closed this argument in a few verses.
 The argument was closed.
 Too many people had seen Jesus alive.
-If they had objections, they could go and talk with them since many were still living!
+If they had objections, they could go and talk with him and others since many were still living!

-1 Corinthians will help us gain a wonderful handle on how the resurrection makes a different on my present life.
+1 Corinthians will help us gain a wonderful handle on how the resurrection makes a difference in our present outlook.

 Responding to Reports (1-6)